meerkat-manor/salainen/README.md

   If this item is not supplied and not set to ``true`` then the location is not available.
 * name : The location English name.
 If not supplied then the section name is used.
-  This is only uuseful if listing available secret locations.
+  This is only useful if listing available secret locations.
-* custom : A custom definition for each locatio.
+* custom : A custom definition for each location.
 Please refer to the location documentation for more details.
 For example [file](./src/file/README.md)